When I first came across Tiger’s Eye, I was instantly captivated.

 Now that we’ve broken down the factors that influence the price, let’s talk numbers.

-Based on my experience in the market and what I’ve seen from both online and in-person sales, here’s a general breakdown of what you can expect to pay for Tiger’s Eye:
+Based on my experience in the market, here is what you can expect to pay for Tiger’s Eye.
+This includes both online and in-person sales.

 -